+Gather the materials and tools needed to sew the sock raccoon.
 Remove the elastic bands at the cuff edge of the socks.

-Turn the sock inside out, flatten and lay the sock as shown in the picture, align the stripes pattern so that they are lined up in both top and bottom layers.
+Turn the sock inside out, flatten and lay the sock as shown in the picture, and align the stripes pattern so that they are lined up in both top and bottom layers.
 Pin.